Dear Damsels is a publishing platform and writing community sharing the words and stories of women.

 I’ve submitted something for the current theme.
 When will I hear back?

 We respond to each and every submission we receive, but it takes time for us to review all those lovely words.
-You should receive feedback and a full response within a fortnight of the closing deadline for the theme (check the theme letter to find out when this is) or, at the very latest, within a few days of the theme launching.
+You should a response within a fortnight of the closing deadline for the theme (check the theme letter to find out when this is) or, at the very latest, within a few days of the theme launching.

 What is your current submission theme?